Star Alliance: 2000s: Expansion and first decade

-2007: First decade

 By May 2007, Star Alliance's 10th anniversary, its members had a combined 16,000 daily departures to 855 destinations in 155 countries and served 406 million passengers annually.
 The alliance introduced Biosphere Connections, a partnership with UNESCO, the International Union for Conservation of Nature (IUCN), and the Ramsar Convention on Wetlands to promote environmental sustainability.

 VARIG left the alliance on 31 January 2007, and the two Chinese airlines, Air China and Shanghai Airlines, joined on 12 December.

-2008–2010: Second decade of operations

 On 1 April 2008, Turkish Airlines joined the alliance after a 15-month integration process beginning in December 2006, becoming its 20th member.
 EgyptAir, Egypt's national airline and Star Alliance's second African carrier, joined on 11 July 2008.

 On 27 October 2009, Continental Airlines became the 25th member of Star Alliance after leaving SkyTeam three days earlier.
 According to alliance CEO Jaan Albrecht, "Bringing Continental Airlines into Star Alliance has been a truly unique experience.
 This is the first time an airline has moved directly from one alliance to another, and I would like to thank all those involved in ensuring a smooth switch".
-At the time, it was rumoured that the switch was Continental's first move in a planned merger with United Airlines.
-Two months later, Brussels Airlines joined the alliance.
+At the time, it was rumored that the switch was Continental's first move in a planned merger with United Airlines.
+Eventually on 2 May 2010, United and Continental announced they would be merging which would use the United name and the Continental branding and would be declared complete on 1 October 2010.
+On 26 December 2009, Brussels Airlines joined the alliance.

+2010s: Further expansion and second decade of operations

 Brazilian carrier TAM Airlines joined Star Alliance on 13 May 2010, increasing its foothold in South America.
 Aegean Airlines, Greece's largest airline by number of passengers, joined on 30 June.

 Shanghai Airlines left the alliance on 31 October 2010 when it merged with China Eastern Airlines, a SkyTeam member.
 On 29 September, the chief executive board approved Ethiopian Airlines as Star Alliance's 30th member, though Ethiopian did not officially join the alliance until December of the following year.
-In 2010 the alliance flew to 1,172 airports in 181 countries, with about 21,200 daily departures.
+In 2010, the alliance flew to 1,172 airports in 181 countries, with about 21,200 daily departures.